-Timeless Initial Condition The welfare consequences of Put policies depend on the initial condition, implying that the "optimal" policy depends on the current state.
-We thus employ a "timeless" perspective and consider an agnostic view on the initial condition.
-Rather than taking a particular $\eta$ as given, we consider calculating welfare by letting the stationary distribution determine the ex-ante distribution of initial conditions and then compute $\mathbb{E}[V(\eta)]$ using the stationary distribution of the financial sector and computes the expected welfare, given this prior.
+Accordingly, since the welfare consequences of Put policies depend on the initial condition, implying that the "optimal" policy depends on the current state, we primarily consider a "timeless" perspective in which the initial condition is not known.
+We consider an agnostic view on the initial condition and take expectations according to the stationary distribution.
+This "timeless" perspective calculates welfare by letting the stationary distribution $f(\eta)$ determine the ex-ante distribution of initial conditions and then computes $\mathbb{E}[V(\eta)]$ using the stationary distribution occurring in equilibrium.
+This exercise adopts a prior on the capitalization of the financial sector and computes the expected welfare.
+The welfare results using this timeless perspective on the initial condition show that Fed Put always improves welfare relative to constant rates.

-The welfare results can be quite different when using this timeless perspective on the initial condition.
-Figure 9 shows the percentage gain in welfare, according to this ex-ante measure, comparing the Fed Put to constant rates varying $\eta^{Put}$ and $\eta^{LAW}$ .
+Figure 5 shows the percentage gain in welfare comparing Fed Puts to policies of constant rates.
+We calculate welfare according to this ex-ante measure, comparing Fed Puts for various levels of $\eta^{Put}$ and $\eta^{LAW}$ to the corresponding policies of constant rates at the average level.
 In each case the Fed Put increases welfare relative to constant rates, and the effects are non-monotonic in the strike $\eta^{LAW}$ .
-This occurs because the higher strike policy has a greater effect on stability, thus increasing the fraction of time in states with higher welfare, but it is precisely in those high states that the Fed Put hurts welfare relative to constant rates.
+The higher strike policy has a greater effect on stability, thus increasing the fraction of time in states with higher welfare, but it is precisely in those high states that the Fed Put hurts welfare relative to constant rates.

 In the baseline model, whether the stability-benefits of monetary policy outweigh the costs depends on the perspective one takes.
 Adopting the stationary density as a prior will tend to give crisis regions substantial weight when considering losses.
-If the economy is in a crisis, then there likely would not be much uncertainty about the initial $\eta$ .
+In reality, if the economy is in a crisis then there likely would not be much uncertainty about the initial $\eta$ .
 Similarly, when the economy is in "good times," policymakers will be more concerned that the economy is teetering toward a crisis than actually being in one.
 A more sensible prior for this case may place substantially greater weight on "good times," and this could lead to welfare losses from imposing LAW/Put policies.
-One credible conclusion is that even without a cost for deviating from $\bar{i}$ , the benefits of LAW/Put policies may not always outweigh the costs.
+One credible conclusion is that even without a cost for deviating from $\bar{i}$ (nominal rigidities), the benefits of LAW/Put policies may not always outweigh the costs.

-Figure 9: Welfare gains from Fed Put using ex-ante measure, compared to constant interest rates.
+Figure 5: Welfare gains from Fed Put using ex-ante measure, compared to constant interest rates.

-4.2 Welfare With Losses From Inflation
+4.2 Welfare With Losses From Nominal Rigidities

-We now introduce a utility cost of having inflation deviate from target, which reflects output losses that would result form distortions when firms face nominal rigidities (Calvo): households suffer quadratic flow utility loss when inflation deviates from the target.
-This formulation, centered around zero inflation, is a standard way to represent welfare losses in a New Keynesian model (see Section 4.4 of Galí, 2015; see also Nuño and Thomas, 2016 for a similar formalization in a continuous-time model).
-Accordingly, the central banks now has a reason to avoid interest rates far below target.
-While low interest rates minimize liquidity costs, low interest rates also exacerbate distortions arising from nominal rigidities.
+We now introduce a utility cost of having inflation deviate from target, which reflects output losses that would result form distortions when firms face nominal rigidities (e.g., à la Calvo): households suffer quadratic flow utility loss from inflation.
+This formulation, centered around zero inflation, is a standard way to represent welfare losses from output gaps in a New Keynesian model (see Section 4.4 of Galí, 2015; see Nuño and Thomas, 2016 for a formalization in continuous time).
+The central bank now has a reason to avoid interest rates far below target because low interest rates exacerbate distortions arising from nominal rigidities.